Undergraduate teaching assistantships are available to FLC students. Psychology faculty members may need TAs for their courses.

 Field School in Clinical Psychology (PSYC 394)

-A 5-week participation with a team of psychologists and other mental health professionals at a state hospital for mentally disordered individuals.
-Experiences may include admission interviews, staffings, diagnostic techniques, forensic tools, treatment planning, and implementation including occupational and recreational therapy.
+A 6-week class, with one week of pre-trip orientation and 5 weeks of participation with a team of psychologists and other mental health professionals at a state hospital for mentally disordered individuals or in a primary care medical clinic.
+Experiences may include patient interviews, diagnostic techniques, forensic tools, treatment planning, and participation in patient groups.

-PREREQS: Psyc 387 (minimum B grade) and application required
+PREREQS: Abnormal/Forensic or Counseling/MI or Health Psych (minimum B grade) + application required

 The student’s activities are carried out under the direct supervision of hospital staff and under the mentorship of an on-site FLC psychology professor, Dr. Brian Burke.